- Found in arid deserts of the southwestern U.S. and northern Mexico are western diamondback rattlesnakes.

 - Average sizes for diamondback snakes range up to 4 ft in length but the largest recorded was much longer than this.

 Western diamondback rattlesnakes are found in the southwestern parts of the United States as well as northern Mexico.
 These snakes are mostly found in desert or semi-desert areas.
 Like many other rattlesnakes, western diamondback rattlesnakes are very venomous.
 Their venom contains hemotoxins that affect blood cells, and blood vessels, and induce hemorrhaging.

 On average, western diamondback rattlesnakes measure 4 feet in length.
 In rare cases, some that are up to 5-feet long are encountered.
 In this article, we’ll take a look at the largest western diamondback rattlesnake ever recorded.
 Its size will surprise you.

 What is the Largest Western Diamondback Rattlesnake Ever Recorded?

 According to reliable reports, the largest western diamondback rattlesnake ever recorded was 7 feet.
 We say “reliable reports” because the record was registered by Laurence M. Klauber, San Diego Zoo’s first Curator of Reptiles, who was internationally recognized for his knowledge and achievements in the field.

-There are several claims on the internet of western diamondback rattlesnakes as large as 15-feet.
+There are several claims on the internet of western diamondback rattlesnakes as large as 15 feet.
 However, they are unreliable and most likely false.
-This is because even 6-feet western diamondback rattlesnakes are hardly ever seen.
+This is because even 6-foot western diamondback rattlesnakes are hardly ever seen.